-Council uses closed circuit television (CCTV) cameras within the Bundaberg CBD and surrounding region for 24 hour video surveillance.
+Council uses closed circuit television (CCTV) cameras within the Bundaberg CBD and surrounding region to:

 Locations of CCTV cameras